About Marshall University

 On March 30, 1838, the Virginia General Assembly formally incorporated Marshall Academy.
 Its first full term was conducted in 1838-39.
 For decades the fledgling school faced serious problems, most of them financial.
 The Civil War forced it to close for several years, but in 1867 the West Virginia Legislature renewed its vitality by creating the State Normal School at Marshall College to train teachers.
 This eased Marshall’s problems somewhat, but it was not until the tenure of President Lawrence J. Corbly from 1896 to 1915 that the college began its real growth.
 In 1907, enrollment exceeded 1,000.

 Marshall was granted university status in 1961.
-The university now functions through these academic units: the College of Arts and Media, the College of Business, the College of Education and Professional Development, the College of Information Technology and Engineering, the College of Liberal Arts, the College of Health Professions, the Honors College, the College of Science, the School of Pharmacy, University College, the Graduate College, and the School of Medicine.
+The university now functions through these academic units: the College of Arts and Media, the College of Business, the College of Education and Professional Development, the College of Information Technology and Engineering, the College of Liberal Arts, the College of Health Professions, the Honors College, the College of Science, the School of Pharmacy, University College, and the School of Medicine.

 - The Higher Learning Commission accredits Marshall University as an institution of higher learning.